Rolodophone/nea/report/report.md

 	3. The current number of coins that the user has could be displayed in the shop (see below)
 	4. The game over popup could display the number of coins gained in that run
 7. Shop
-	1. The could be another button in the main menu to open the shop screen
+	1. There could be another button in the main menu to open the shop screen
 	2. In the shop screen, the player's current number of coins could be displayed
 	3. The user could buy various different items using their coins
 	4. Each item could cost a specific number of coins